mutthudev/pokemon/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-### `Dev Instructions
+### Dev Instructions

-Please Run "npm start" to run the Application
+Please Run "npm start" to run the Application.\
-Please Run "npm test" to test the Application
+Please Run "npm test" to test the Application .\

-For sorting, Select any one of the Radio Button
+For sorting, Select any one of the Radio Button.\
-For Filtering, Select Name or Ability and then enter the key, Results will be shown as we type in
+For Filtering, Select Name or Ability and then enter the key, Results will be shown as we type in .\